72nd Academy Awards: Ceremony information

 Billy Crystal hosted the 72nd Academy Awards.

 In view of the new millennium, the academy sought to both shorten the telecast and give the ceremony a new look.
 Husband–and–wife producers Richard D. Zanuck and Lili Fini Zanuck were recruited to oversee the production of the 2000 ceremony.
 AMPAS President Robert Rehme explained the decision to hire the Zanucks saying, "With this new producing team in place, I look forward to a whole new perspective."
 This marked the first occurrence that a woman was tapped for producing duties at the Oscars.
 Despite Richard and Lili's promises to make changes to the ceremony, they hired actor and veteran Oscar host Billy Crystal to host the ceremony for the seventh time.

 Production of the ceremony was reported to be far more ambitious and extravagant than previous ceremonies.
 Art director Bob Keene designed an ambitiously technological stage design for the telecast that used a floor adorned with flashing lights and several 35 foot columns consisting of high-definition video monitors stacked atop each other.
 The columns were used to display images of previous Oscar appearances as presenters took the stage, nomination packages, and reaction shots of the acting nominees as the winner was being announced.
 Because of serious technical challenges concerning movement, lighting, and overheating, Keene and his production design team tested the stage at ABC Prospect Studios before installing it at the Shrine Auditorium.

 Several other people were involved in the production of the ceremony.
 Actor Peter Coyote, who served as announcer for the telecast, was often seen before commercial breaks live behind the stage.
 Musical directors Burt Bacharach, Don Was, and Rob Shrock composed a techno-pop soundtrack that substituted for a live orchestra during most of the ceremony.
 In addition, Bacharach rounded up musicians that included Garth Brooks, Queen Latifah, and Dionne Warwick to perform a medley of songs previously nominated for Best Original Song.
 Choreographer Kenny Ortega supervised the "Blame Canada" musical number.
+Whitney Houston was announced as one of performers, but two days before the ceremony she was fired by Bacharach due to being unprepared and unresponsive to direction; Faith Hill filled in for her.